TaoELi/cavity-md-ipi/tutorials/README.md

   "pulse_atoms": [0, 1, 2],
   "dt" : 0.5,
 ```
+Note that "add_pulse_direction" will control the external excitation of either the x-polarized (with "add_pulse_direction": 0) or the y-polarized (with "add_pulse_direction": 1) cavity mode.

 All the controlling parameters are defined in a similar way as above.